mikesol/purescript-deku/README.md

 ## Benchmarks

 Here are some recent benchmarks from the test suite comparing Deku to Halogen and Halogen Hooks.
-The test suite is the same one that is used in the Halogen Hooks repo
+The test suite is the same one that is used in [`halogen-hooks`](https://github.com/thomashoneyman/purescript-halogen-hooks).

 ### The State test